Must-Have Punch Needle Supplies + Free Checklist (Good Quality Only!)

 Nurge No. 8 wooden embroidery hoop from North Shore Crafts

-Nurge embroidery hoops are beautiful and I recommend them for displaying your finished punch needle pieces.
+Wooden embroidery hoops are lovely and I recommend them for displaying your finished punch needle pieces.

-You probably don’t want to use these to punch your design.
-I have in the past and it’s just a frustrating situation.
+You don’t want to use these to punch your design.
+I have tried in the past and it’s just a frustrating situation.
+They can’t hold your fabric tight and it’ll just slip out over and over again!

-What I do is punch my design in a Morgan No-Slip and then transfer it over to a Nurge hoop for display.
-They’re so fancy looking!
+What I do is punch my design in a Morgan No-Slip and then transfer it over to a wooden hoop for display.

 Gripper Strip Frame